 Rev J H Sperling

-Rev John Hanson Sperling (1825-94) was the son of an army engineer officer in the Napoleonic Wars and was keenly interested in mediaeval architecture, about which he wrote at least one book as well as others about various aspects of fittings and heraldry.
+Rev John Hanson Sperling (1825-94) was the son of an army engineer officer in the Napoleonic Wars and was keenly interested in mediaeval architecture, about which he wrote at least one book, as well as others about various aspects of fittings and heraldry.
 Even as an undergraduate he may have undertaken the rebuilding of Papworth St Agnes church, Cambridgeshire, where his uncle was rector.
 He became incumbent of Wicken Bonhunt, Essex and rebuilt the church before moving to Westbourne.
 He went over to Rome in 1888, but his sympathies were evident much earlier, for in 1871 his son Alfred, aged 14, was a pupil at The Monastery, Ramsgate, built by A W N Pugin; he later became a Roman Catholic priest.
-In the case of Westbourne church it is not always certain how far the father restored or rebuilt it himself and how far he used professional architects, though the work at Papworth St Agnes does not appear to have lbeen linked to any professional architect and that at Wicken Bonhunt definitely seems to be his own.
-He was an expert on organs.
+In the case of Westbourne church there have been doubts over whether he designed the work himself, but it is likely that he left it to the professional architects he used there.
+There would otherwise have been little point in employing these, even if they had been willing.
+His work at Papworth St Agnes does not appear to have involved any professional architect and that at Wicken Bonhunt definitely seems to be his own.
+He was also an expert on organs.

 Designed: Forestside (1852-56 – attr, wrongly)